HagarMagdy/Tripiano-Android-Application-/README.md

 project Info:

-tripiano is a mobile app to manage your dailly trips minSDKVirsion 17
+tripiano is a Android Mobile App to manage your dailly trips minSDKVirsion 17

 targetSDKVirsion 26